-Amblyopia can be reversed if the situation is detected early during the visual development period (until the age of 9 years).
+Amblyopia can be reversed if the situation is detected early during the visual development period (usually until the age of 8-9 years).
 The earlier amblyopia is detected, the greater is the child’s chance of recovery.
-Once a child is diagnosed to have amblyopia, the first plan of action is to treat the underlying cause (if any) such as shortsightedness using spectacles or congenital cataract using surgery before starting amblyopia therapy.
+Once a child is diagnosed to have amblyopia, the plan of action is one or a combination of the following treatment;

 The duration for patching the normal eye varies between 1 to 6 hours per day depending on the regime used and the severity of the amblyopia.
 It is important to use the lazy eye during the patching period by doing hand-eye exercises such as drawing, copying and colouring.

 Visual improvement usually occurs after 1 month of therapy.
-Patching can be stopped when the vision has improved to almost normal (the lazy eye can never reach 100% normal so at best 90% of normal can be considered excellent result), or when there is no further visual improvement especially when the child has reached 9 years of age.
+Patching can be stopped when the vision has improved to almost normal (note that the lazy eye may not reach 100% normal so at best 90% vision can be considered successful result) or when there is no further visual improvement especially when the child has reached 9 years of age.

-B. SQUINTS (also known as ‘cock-eye)
+B. Squints (also known as ‘cock-eyed’)

 A squint is present when the 2 eyes are not aligned parallel to each other.
 When looking ahead, the squinting eye (or cock eye) is either deviated inwards or outwards and is known as a convergent or divergent squint respectively.